FDio/csit/docs/report/vpp_performance_tests/overview.rst

 configuration and setup of SUTs and DUTs testbeds please refer to :ref:`test_environment`.

-Similar SUT compute node and DUT VPP settings can be arrived to in a standalone VPP setup by using a `vpp-config configuration tool
+Similar SUT compute node can be arrived to in a standalone VPP setup by using a `vpp-config configuration tool
 <https://wiki.fd.io/view/VPP/Configuration_Tool>`_ developed within the
 VPP project using CSIT recommended settings and scripts.